HTTPS Data Source

 }

-Configure through the API
+Configure Data Source through the Styra DAS API

-HTTP data source plugin supports both common and more advanced HTTP queries with the ability to use custom HTTP headers.
+The HTTPS Data Source plugin supports both common and more advanced HTTP queries with the ability to use custom HTTP headers.

-curl -H 'authorization: bearer XXX' -H 'Content-Type: application/json' https://<das-id>.styra.com/v1/datasources/http/url -XPUT -d'
+curl -H 'authorization: bearer XXX' -H 'Content-Type: application/json' "https://<das-id>.styra.com/v1/datasources/http/url" -XPUT -d'

 {